Memory-Augmented Graph Neural Networks: A Brain-Inspired Review: Framework and Taxonomy

 All memory modules require a write mechanism, which determines what information is stored or encoded in memory.
 In most cases, the neural network architecture has a rule which determines what is stored in memory.
 In regimes where memory capacity is limited, a selective write mechanism ensures that only relevant and useful information is stored for later processing.
-Note, however, that some memory GNNs work choose store a static knowledge graph in the memory which is never modified by the GNN \cite{moon2019memory}.
-In this case, the information stored in memory is simply the contents of the knowledge graph, and there is no separate write mechanism apart from creating that knowledge graph.
+This is in line with cognitive neuroscience accounts of how and why attention interacts with human memory encoding \cite{chunturkbrowne2007}.
+We found four principal ways that memory-augmented GNNs select information to be written to memory (Table \ref{tab:taxonomy2}.
+This excludes work which considers the entire graph to be a memory store, and never modifies it \cite{moon2019memory} -- this is considered to have no separate write mechanism.
+The four methods are modeled after different ML frameworks: caching, gated recurrence, key-value memories, and message passing.
+We analyze when each method may be useful to guide ML practitioners in the design choices of their next memory-augmented GNN.